moonshinelabs-ai/zeroshot-python/README.md

 classifier = zeroshot.Classifier("/home/user/path/to/model.json")
 ```

+## Additional Tips

+* To use a GPU, install the torch backend with `pip install zeroshot[torch]`
+* If you are hitting issues with torch trying to run on CPU, try disabling XFormers by setting XFORMERS_DISABLED=1 in your ENV varaibles.

 ## Read the docs

 See the [docs](https://github.com/moonshinelabs-ai/zeroshot-docs/blob/main/general/getting_started.md) folder for some details on how things work under the hood.